 Capital One offers a variety of options for rewards-savvy cardholders, but the best card for you will depend on your appetite for an annual fee and how you like to use your credit card rewards.

-The Capital One Venture Rewards Credit Card stands out as one of the best travel credit cards on the market, while the Capital One Quicksilver Cash Rewards Credit Card can be a solid choice if you want to earn cash back on every purchase.
+The Capital One Venture Rewards Credit Card stands out as one of the most reliable flat-rate travel cards on the market, while the Capital One Quicksilver Cash Rewards Credit Card can be a solid choice if you want to earn flat-rate cash back for no annual fee.

-So how do you choose between the two?
+So, which is better, the Capital One Venture or Quicksilver?
+How do you choose between the two?
 Will a travel card serve you well in the future, or do you prefer the simplicity of cash back?
-Why not both?
+Read on to learn how these cards’ sign-up bonuses, ongoing rewards and perks stack up so that you can choose the best option for your spending style.

 Capital One Venture vs. Capital One Quicksilver